troykyo/dssloopholes.github.io/index.markdown

 layout: home
 ---
-# Welcome to the Loopholes Toolkit,
+# Welcome to the Loopholes Toolkit
 ## a fusion of strategy and serious design thinking.